 Schedules of Benefits: When you enroll in the plan you receive a Schedule of Benefits and this EOC document.
 The Schedule of Benefits for your selected benefit package is an important document.
-It contains a summary of covered services and any related benefit limits; and it tells you the amount of your cost-sharing (deductibles, copayments and coinsurance) and out-of-pocket maximums.
+It contains a summary of covered services and any related benefit limits.
+It tells you the amount of your cost-sharing (deductibles, copayments and coinsurance) and out-of-pocket maximums.
+It tells you the provider network you must use to obtain your covered services.
 Make sure to keep your Schedule of Benefits with this EOC.
-And please be sure to read about all your benefits in detail in Chapter 3 of this EOC, including non-covered services (exclusions).
+And please be sure to read about all of your benefits in detail in Chapter 3 of this EOC, including non-covered services (exclusions)

-Cost-Sharing Information: You may be required to share the costs of many covered services.
+Cost-Sharing Information: You may be required to share the costs of covered services.
 See your Schedule of Benefits for the cost-sharing that applies to the benefit package in which you are enrolled.
 Cost-sharing may include one or more of the following: